This is the largest green space in the borough, covering 98 hectares, with large areas of ancient woodland ideal for informal woodland walks.

 The park is an important wildlife site and it also makes up part of the South East London Green Chain Walk and the regional Capital Ring.

-Find out about major improvement plans that are being developed for the park and key buildings following £4.9m Parks for People funding application.
+Find out about major improvement plans that are being developed for the park and key buildings following our successful bid for £4.9m from the Heritage Lottery Fund.

 - Sensory Garden

 There are tennis courts and several football pitches in the park.